 - Ask open-ended questions and apply the SPIN model.
 Asking relevant questions show that you are interested in what your prospective customers are saying and allows you to learn how you can help them more effectively

-- Summarise the conversation and determine a next step to progress the sale
+- Summarise the conversation and determine the next step to progress the sale

 An effective sales conversation is a two-way conversation.
 Having a structured sales process will help you improve the effectiveness of your sales efforts.
 Following the SPIN model allows you to keep the conversation focused on your customer’s needs instead of your own.
 Be attentive and actively listen to what your customer is saying.
 When you know what is causing difficulties for your customers, you are in a stronger position to help them solve their problems and build a business relationship.